synadia-io/connect-runtime-vanilla/README.md

 function in any way you see fit.
 The `model.ConnectorConfig` struct is a struct which represents the connector configuration.

-## .vent Directory
+## .connect Directory
-Every runtime must have a `.vent` directory.
+Every runtime must have a `.connect` directory.
 This directory contains meta information about the runtime as well as the components provided by the runtime.

 ### runtime.yml